Tandra2821/wordDuel/README.md

 - The top 5 most recent winners are stored and displayed.
 - High scores are saved using `localStorage`.

-## 📷 Screenshots

-> _Add screenshots or screen recordings here if you'd like._
-You can use tools like [Licecap](https://www.cockos.com/licecap/) or the Windows Snipping Tool to capture gameplay.

 ## 🚀 How to Run